axion-project/orac_embedded_client/README.md

-# orac_embedded_client
-An ultra-lean, high-performance API written in Assembly for connecting IoT devices to the ORAC AGI agentic AI.
-Built for resource-constrained, embedded Linux systems.

 # ORAC Embedded Client

 An ultra-lean, high-performance API for connecting resource-constrained IoT devices to the ORAC AGI agentic AI.
 This project is meticulously engineered in Assembly for maximum efficiency, a minimal footprint, and direct control over the hardware and network stack on embedded Linux systems.